 Before the start of the LHC experiments, many theorists found supersymmetry an attractive idea to fill the gaps in the SM.
-They hoped for the discovery of supersymmetric particles with masses below 1 TeV, the natural scale for a supersymmetric explanation of the Higgs field potential, and even projected a "desert" extending above this mass scale to the grand unification scale at $10^{16}$ GeV.
+They hoped for the discovery of supersymmetric particles with masses below 1 TeV, the natural scale for a supersymmetric explanation of the Higgs field potential, and even projected a "desert" extending above this mass scale to the grand unification scale at 10^{16} GeV.
 The current limits on the masses of supersymmetric particles and the observed value of the Higgs boson mass exclude this range of parameters for supersymmetry.
-Today, most viable supersymmetric models put the supersymmetric partners of quarks and leptons at multi-TeV energies [1,2,3] or even, in "split SUSY" models, energies as large as 100 TeV [4,5].
+Today, most viable supersymmetric models put the supersymmetric particles as large as 100 TeV [4,5].
 The hope to discover supersymmetric or other weakly coupled particles at the LHC now focuses on states with only electroweak interactions.
 These particles have much lower cross sections and, often, difficult signatures in LHC experiments.